alpacahq/user-docs/content/user-protections/_index.md

 ## Day Trade Margin Call (DTMC) Protection at Alpaca
-In order to prevent Alpaca Brokerage Account customers from unintentionally receiving day trading margin calls, Alpaca implements two forms of DTMC protections (We will be enabling these protections beginning Monday 8/5/2019).
+In order to prevent Alpaca Brokerage Account customers from unintentionally receiving day trading margin calls, Alpaca implements two forms of DTMC protection.
+(These protections will be enabled beginning Monday 8/5/2019.)

+### The Rule
+Day traders are required to have a minimum of $25,000 OR 25% of the total market value of securities (whichever is higher) maintained in their account.

+The buying power of a pattern day trader is 4x the excess of the maintenance margin from the closing of the previous day.
+If you exceed this amount, you will receive a day trading margin call.

+### How Alpaca's DTMC Protection Settings Work
-Day trading buying power is produced only when your `account.multiplier` is 4 as pattern day trader.
+Users only receive day trading buying power when marked as a pattern day trade.
+If the user is designated a pattern day trader, the `account.multiplier` is equal to 4.

-The following is applicable only for the accounts desginated as pattern day traders.
+The following scenarios and protections are applicable only for accounts that are designated as pattern day traders.
 Please check your Account API result for the `multiplier` field.

-Every trading day, you start with the new `day_trading_buying_power`.
+Every trading day, you start with the new `daytrading_buying_power`.
 This beginning value is calculated as `4 * (last_equity - last_maintenance_margin)`.
+The `last_equity` and `last_maintenance_margin` values
+can be accessed through Account API.
+These values are stored from the end of the previous trading day.

-Throughout day, every time you enter the new position, this value is reduced and the same amount (regardless of position's P/L) is credited back when you exit the position that you entered the samy day.
+Throughout the day, each time you enter a new position, your `daytrading_buying_power` is reduced by that amount.
+When you exit that position within the same day, that same amount is credited back, regardless of position's P/L.

-The maximum exposure of your day trading position is checked once as of the day close and DTMC is issued next day if the maximum exposure of day trades exceeded your day trading buying power at the beginning of day.
+At the end of the trading day, on close, the maximum exposure of your day trading position is checked.
+A Day Trade Margin Call (DTMC) is issued the next day if the maximum exposure of day trades exceeded your day trading buying power from the beginning of that day.

-The `buying_power` value is bigger of `regt_buying_power` and `day_trading_buying_power`.
-Since the basic buying power check runs on this `buying_power` value, you may exceed your `day_trading_buying_power` when you enter the position, if `regt_buying_power` is bigger at one point of the day.
+The `buying_power` value is the larger of `regt_buying_power` and `daytrading_buying_power`.
+Since the basic buying power check runs on this `buying_power` value, you could be exceeding your `daytrading_buying_power` when you enter the position if `regt_buying_power` is larger than your `daytrading_buying_power` at one point in the day.

-A particular example is as follows.
+The following is an example scenario:

-- Your equity is 50k
+- Your equity is $50k
-- You hold overnight positions up to 100k
+- You hold overnight positions up to $100k
-- Your maintenance margin is 30k, therefore your day trading buying power at the beginning of day is 80k (50k - 30k)
+- Your maintenance margin is $30k (~30%), therefore your day trading buying power at the beginning of day is $80k using the calculation of `4 * ($50k - $30k)`
-- You sold all of 100k in the morning, which brings up your `regt_buying_power` up to 100k
+- You sell all of the overnight positions ($100k value) in the morning, which brings your `regt_buying_power` up to $100k
-- You now buy and sell the same security up to 100k
+- You now buy and sell the same security up to $100k
-- At the end of day, 20k = 100k - 80k is the amount of DTMC
+- At the end of the day, you have a $20k Day Trade Margin Call ($100k - $80k)

 By default, Alpaca users have DTMC protections **on entry** of a position.
-This means that if your entering order would exceed `day_trading_buying_power` at the moment, it will be blocked, even if `regt_buying_power` still has room for it.
+This means that if your entering order would exceed `daytrading_buying_power` at the moment, it will be blocked, even if `regt_buying_power` still has room for it.
 This is based on the assumption that any entering position could be day trades later in the day.
 This option is the more conservative of the two DTMC protections that our users have.

 The second DTMC protection option is protection **on exit** of a position.
 This means that Alpaca will block the exit of positions that would cause a Day Trading Margin Call.
-This may cause users of this protection method to be unable to liquidate a position until the next day.
+This may cause users to be unable to liquidate a position until the next day.

 One of the two protections will be enabled for all users (you cannot have neither protection enabled).
 If you would like to switch your protection option, please contact [our support](https://support.alpaca.markets/hc/en-us/requests/new).
-Self-service protection change will be available to your dashboard later.

-### The Rule
-Day traders are required to have a minimum of $25,000 OR 25% of the total market value of securities (whichever is higher) maintained in their account.

-The buying power of a pattern day trader is 4x the excess of the maintenance margin from the closing of the previous day.
-If you exceed this amount, you will receive a day trading margin call.
+We are working towards features to allow users to change their DTMC protection setting on their own without support help.

 ### Paper Trading
 The same protection triggers in your paper trading account.
 It is